 to reduce your risk of getting HPV and cervical dysplasia:

 - Practice safe sex by using a condom.

 - Consider the HPV vaccine if you are between the ages of 9 and 26.

 - Wait to have sex until you are at least 18 years old.

 - Avoid multiple sexual partners.

-Talk with your doctor about your sexual activity and ways that you can take steps to lower your risk of cervical dysplasia.
+activity and steps that you can take to lower your risk of cervical dysplasia.